Section 10. Classifications.

 The Board of Trustees may establish:

 B. Finance Committee.
 The committee will consist of one trustee from each region who is serving their second or fifth year on the Board of Trustees.
 In the event of a vacancy, the Board shall fill such vacancy by appointment of a successor.
-The Treasurer shall serve as chairman of the committee.
+The Treasurer shall serve as chair of the committee.

 The committee shall prepare a recommended budget for consideration by the Board of Trustees and for transmission to the House.
 Such budget shall be prepared for the Association for each ensuing fiscal year, copies to be distributed to each member of the House thirty (30) days prior to the first meeting of the annual session; monitor Association investments; and survey and evaluate the performance of any service employed to handle the investing of the Association’s Reserve Fund.

 The committee shall monitor outcomes and measurements of program activity, make recommendations each year to the Board of Trustees on new programs to implement, programs to sunset, and program prioritizations within the strategic plan.
 Additionally the committee will periodically review the Association’s governance and committee structure and perform other duties as deemed necessary.
-As needed, a strategic planning session with a professional facilitator will be conducted to include the committee, student trustee, speaker of the House, standing committee chairmen, and other individuals as appointed by the president.
+As needed, a strategic planning session with a professional facilitator will be conducted to include the committee, student trustee, speaker of the House, standing committee chairs, and other individuals as appointed by the president.

 D. Editorial Advisory Board.
 The Editor shall be editor-in-chief of the JOURNAL of the Association, and is the head of the Editorial Advisory Board.
 The executive director shall be the executive editor and is a non-voting ex-officio member of the Editorial Advisory Board (EAB).
 EAB members provide the dentist and grassroots perspective for WDA print and electronic publications.